alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `Notifications::Client:ResponseNotification` object.
-This object is named `letterresponse` in the method example.
+If the request to the client is successful, the client returns a `Notifications::Client:ResponseNotification` object.
+In the example shown in the [Method section](/ruby.html#send-a-letter-method), the object is named `letterresponse`.

-You can then call different methods on this object to return the requested information:
+You can then call different methods on this object to return the requested information.

 |Method|Information|Type|
 |:---|:---|:---|